RhogHub/fullcycle-docker-compose/README.md

 # fullcycle-docker-compose
-Challenge of first module: Node.js and nginx as reverse proxy.
+Challenge of first module (docker-compose): Node.js and nginx as reverse proxy.